 Custom Product Pages (CPP) were launched in late 2021 with a few more features: Product Pages Optimization (an A/B testing tool) and in-app events.

-The idea behind CPPs is compelling as it addresses one of the biggest challenges (and frustrations) for marketers in the app marketing industry when it comes to iOS devices: CRO or conversion rate optimization.
+The idea behind CPPs is compelling.
+It addresses one of the biggest challenges (and frustrations) for marketers in the app marketing industry, especially when dealing with iOS devices: CRO or conversion rate optimization.

 What Are Custom Product Pages?